delalama/AngularFirebaseMachine/README.md

 # Why it doesn't found automatically?
 Cause i delete my FireBase url, u only have to follow the tuto to make it work

+ # The project
  ![delalama](https://github.com/delalama/AngularFirebaseMachine/blob/master/assets/firebase10.png?raw=true)

+# Guide steps
+It is a overview guide to make it work